cvinauger/GCEAG/README.md

 # GCEAG
-R script for GC EAG experiment analysis
+R script that contains tools I used for GC EAG experiments